Sablon, Brussels: 19th century to present

 The Sablon neighbourhood was remodelled in the 19th century as the Rue de la Régence/Regentschapstraat was driven through the area, creating a Haussmann-esque style artery between the Royal Palace of Brussels in the Royal Quarter and the new Palace of Justice in the Marolles.
 The new street skirted the church, and all buildings immediately adjacent to it were demolished starting in 1872, opening up new views of the church.
 On that occasion, buildings not directly adjacent to the church were renovated and improved.

 From the 19th to early 20th centuries, the Grand Sablon became a renowned site for a sport called balle pelote or jeu de balle, a ball game similar to modern handball.
-Though the sport is no longer played much today, it enjoyed immense popularity at the time.
+Though the sport is no longer played much today, it was particularly popular at the time.
 The Kings of the Belgians would frequently be seen among the spectators of a match; Leopold II explained that he would frequently come watch the games, as he lived in the area.

 The social composition of the neighbourhood changed over the course of time.
 In the 19th century, it was incrementally abandoned by the aristocracy in favour of newer, more chic neighbourhoods, such as the Leopold Quarter.
 In the 20th century, the Square du Grand Sablon/Grote Zavelsquare was occupied by a more modest populace, characterised by small workshops and warehouses.
-At the end of the 1960s, the character of the area began to change yet again.
-Multiple antique stores moved to the area, following demolitions in the nearby Mont des Arts area.
-Bit by bit, the Sablon became a desirable area once again, giving rise to the neologism "sablonisation", a local version of gentrification.
+At the end of the 1960s, the neigbourhood's character began to change yet again.
+Multiple antique stores moved in, following demolitions in the nearby Mont des Arts area.
+Bit by bit, the Sablon became a desirable place once again, giving rise to the neologism "sablonisation", a local version of gentrification.
 Recently, a number of chocolatiers and confectioners have come to the area, which is once again the heart of the Brussels upper class.